Transplants – Haunted Cities: #683 of best 1,000 albums ever!

 Transplants - Haunted Cities

-Why is Transplants’ Haunted Cities on my best 1,000 albums ever list?
+So why is Transplants’ Haunted Cities on this best 1,000 albums ever thing?

-There are true sonic gems hiding on these streets, in this shadowy world.
+But there are true sonic gems hiding on these streets, if you know where to look.

 Some stats & info about Transplants – Haunted Cities